James T. Oliver

+Biography

 Born in Yorkshire, England, Oliver was educated in Yorkshire.
 In 1864, Oliver emigrated to the United States.
 He worked on the railroad in Massachusetts, Rhode Island, New Jersey, and Pennsylvania.
-In 1872, he moved to De Pere, Wisconsin and worked in the railroad car shops.
-He then went to Green Bay, Wisconsin and then to Wisconsin Rapids, Wisconsin.
+In 1872, he moved to De Pere, Wisconsin, and worked in the railroad car shops.
+He then went to Green Bay, Wisconsin, and then to Wisconsin Rapids, Wisconsin.
 Oliver finally returned to Green Bay.
 He was a marine engineer for many years.
 From 1921 until his death in 1923, Oliver served in the Wisconsin State Assembly and was a Republican.
 Oliver died suddenly of a heart attack at his home in Green Bay, Wisconsin.